sosy-lab/benchexec/doc/INSTALL.md

   On CentOS it can be necessary to enable this feature with `sudo sysctl -w user.max_user_namespaces=10000` or a respective entry in `/etc/sysctl.conf` (the exact value is not important).
+  On Ubuntu 24.04 (or newer versions) it can be necessary to enable this feature with `sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` or a respective entry in `/etc/sysctl.conf`.

 - **Unprivileged Overlay Filesystem**: This is only available since Linux 5.11 (kernel option `CONFIG_OVERLAY_FS`),